 The longer the TTH, the more disenfranchised candidates become and the more negative their experiences are.
 Often timing is exacerbated by a lapse in communication with the recruiter or hiring manager.
 This contributes to candidates feeling unimportant and undervalued – not a great outcome if you are competing in a candidate short market or if you are seeking to promote a positive employer brand.

-High TTF has an impact on organisational productivity and success.
+High TTF has an impact on organizational productivity and success.
 When a vacancy occurs, pressure is acutely felt by both hiring managers – who juggle multiple workloads and gaps – and recruiters – who have to source talent quickly in a candidate short market.
-The longer hiring managers carry additional workloads, the less productive the organisation becomes.
+The longer hiring managers carry additional workloads, the less productive the organization becomes.

 HR and recruiters can deliver on lofty goals for TTH and TTF which were previously impossible with old technology.
 But with the right recruitment technology and hiring approach (more on this below) this suddenly becomes achievable.